Skip to content

 In the numerical domains of statistics and Machine Learning, there is e.g. the question how we can reconstruct points inside the volume of a (n-1)-dimensional ellipsoid from their projected elliptical images in 2-dimensional coordinate planes and how the coordinates of points in one projection are related to the coordinates of the same points in another projection.
 The relation between projections of ellipsoids and the original ellipsoid is also a topic when analyzing MVN-like distributions or MVN-like cores with the help of the PCA-method.

 The relation between projections of a multidimensional ellipsoids registered on multiple planes and the original ellipsoid itself is of general interest in physics and astrophysics, too.
-E.g. for experiments where data coming from an approximately ellipsoidal volume are registered in planes.
+E.g. for particle experiments where data coming from an approximately ellipsoidal volume are registered in detection planes.

-To get to the aspired proofs, we will first look at some geometrical aspects of the projections of multidimensional ellipsoids.
-One such aspect is related to the question how we can describe, identify and create those special points on the original ellipsoidal surface which determine the border of the orthogonal projection of the ellipsoid.
-Readers of this blog know already that an ellipsoid can be created by a applying a linear transformation to vectors of a (n-1)-dimensional unit sphere.
-I.e., we want to identify points on the unit sphere which get transformed by a (n x n)-matrix A to image points on the ellipsoid whose tangential spaces control the projection.
-At the end of this post, we will use the result to explicitly identify such points by a numerical algorithm for ellipsoids in the ℝ3 below.
+Readers of this blog know already that an ellipsoid can be created by a applying an invertible linear transformation A to vectors of a (n-1)-dimensional unit sphere.
+I.e., we want to identify points on the unit sphere which get transformed by the (nxn)-matrix A to image points on the ellipsoid whose tangential spaces control the projection.
+We need to identify a mathematical condition for these points on the unit sphere.
+At the end of this post, we will use the results in a numerical example to find the surfaces of the projection images of an ellipsoid in ℝ3 to the three 2-dimensional coordinate planes.

 Suppositions and basic relations